Full course description

 Limited spaces in the classroom are available.
 To apply for a space, please e-mail email@example.com.

-*If you will pay out of pocket and cannot get reimbursed, please email firstname.lastname@example.org for a coupon code that will give you 50% off the price of the course.
+*If you are an arizona teacher and you must pay out of pocket and cannot get reimbursed, please email firstname.lastname@example.org for a coupon code that will give you 50% off the price of the course.

 MTWRF: 8:00am - 11:00 am